-Ten years ago CRITIS 2011 was held in Lucerne.
-On September 27, 28 & 29, 2021, the 16th International Conference on Critical Information Infrastructures Security (CRITIS 2021) will be back in Switzerland!
+Ten years ago, CRITIS 2011 was held in Lucerne.
+On September 27, 28 & 29, 2021, the 16th International Conference on Critical Information Infrastructures Security (CRITIS 2021) will be back in Lausanne, Switzerland!

-05 Nov 2020 – HYBRID OPTION: CRITIS 2021 will be held either in person or virtually, and all accepted papers will be published by Springer LNCS, as in previous CRITIS conferences.
+05 Nov 20 – PROCEEDINGS: all accepted papers will be published by Springer LNCS, as in previous CRITIS conferences.
 This year, we will also offer the inclusion of embedded videos in proceedings papers.

 *** CONJUNCTION WITH CYD CAMPUS CONFERENCE ***

 On September, 28: CRITIS 2021 will be held in conjunction with the Cyber-Defence Campus Conference from armasuisse, the Swiss Federal Office for Defence Procurement.